bbgdzxng1/cta608-in-vbi/README.md

 It is expected that a user will encode the 640x1 scanline into non-square pixels.

+### NRZ Encoding

+The CTA-608 spec states:

+_"5.3 Data Formats.
+The data signal shall be coded using non-return-to-zero (NRZ) format and employing standard ASCII 7 bit plus ODD parity character codes."_

+This script does not apply NRZ encoding.
+The FFmpeg `readeia608` filter sucessfully decoded the waveform without NRZ encoding being applied.
+This requires futher investigation.

 ### Why use Python PIL?

 I understand that Python PIL/pillow is RGB only.
 Of course, it would be preferable to operate in YUV (yuvio? imageio?).
 But _"if all you got is a hammer, the whole world looks like a nail"_.